Sebobo/Shel.Neos.Terminal/Readme.md

 Several commands are provided to safe time during development & debugging of Neos CMS projects.

-All commands, and their output are also automatically available in the browser dev console for easier handling of JSON results and persistent history.
+All commands, and their output are also automatically available in the browser dev console as `NeosTerminal` for easier handling of JSON results and persistent history.

 It uses the great [terminal component](https://github.com/linuswillner/react-console-emulator) by [Linus Willner](https://github.com/linuswillner).